xplodingeggo/RLWorkshopCollection/README.md

   "format": "upk"
 }
 ```
 If you dont know any of the info you can just leave it blank its fine idrc.
-Just leave it as like ""
+Just leave it blank as ""

-3. Open a Pull Request — that's it!
+3. Open a pull request to the github

 If a map came with a `.json` sidecar file (from the original Workshop upload), just paste those fields in directly — `Title`, `Author`, `Description`, and `PreviewUrl` match exactly.
-Unless the description is super long then just shorten it or something because i aint having some long ass description in some small box
+Unless the description is super long then just shorten it or something because it probably wont fit in the box
 ## ⚖️ Legal

 Map files belong to their original creators.
 This archive exists for preservation purposes only.
 Not affiliated with Psyonix or Epic Games.